Conflict Generation Models in CouchDB Replication

 ) -> List[Dict[str, Any]]:

-"""Spawns concurrent threads to mutate the same document revision."""
+"""Spawn concurrent threads that all mutate the same document revision."""

 payloads = [